 Animals extinct in the wild

-To the list of animals newly extinct in the wild
+Go to the list of animal species that have gone extinct in the wild in modern times

-A species is considered “extinct in the wild” (EW) if it only exists under human care as an ex-situ population or survives outside its historical range as a naturalized population.
-Ex-situ conservation plays an important role in species protection, especially for endangered species where the natural habitat is destroyed or exposed to direct threats.
-Despite the efforts of zoos and botanical gardens to preserve endangered species, restoring their wild status is not always successful.
+A species is considered “extinct in the wild” (EW) if it survives only under human care as an ex situ population or as a naturalized population outside its historical range.
+Ex situ conservation plays an important role in species conservation, especially for threatened species whose natural habitat has been destroyed or that are exposed to direct dangers.
+Despite the efforts of zoos and botanical gardens to preserve threatened species, restoring their wild status is not always successful.

-The conservation of biodiversity aims to preserve the ecological function and prevent ecological extinction.
-However, the release of ex-situ populations is often a lengthy process that requires careful planning, research and monitoring to ensure that the released animals or plants survive in their new habitat.
-The habitat into which the populations are released may differ from their natural habitat, for example.
-Changes in the environment such as habitat destruction, climate change or the introduction of invasive species can impair the viability of the released populations.
+Conserving biodiversity aims to preserve ecological function and prevent ecological extinction.
+However, reintroducing ex situ populations is often a lengthy process that requires careful planning, research, and monitoring to ensure that the reintroduced animals or plants survive in their new habitat.
+The habitat into which populations are reintroduced may, for example, differ from their natural habitat.
+Environmental changes such as habitat destruction, climate change, or the introduction of invasive species can impair the survival of the reintroduced populations.

 Socorro dove - extinct in the wild